ornwipa/etranger_word_cloud/README.md

 The novel, **l’Étranger** (1942) by Albert Camus,  has two parts that represent distictive sentiments.
 Part 1, before the crime incident, the main character's narration was indifferent and mostly about the "normal" day.
 Part 2, after the murder, there "may" appear more emotional statement during the time in prison and the trial.

 This program creates "word clouds" to visualize the sentiment that lies in each part of the book.
-This "analysis" is meant to be quantitative and the interpretation may be subjective.
+This "analysis" is meant to be qualtitative and the interpretation may be subjective.

 ## Methods

-The book in original language (French) was downloaded from this [website](http://www.bouquineux.com/index.php?telecharger=380&Camus-L_%C3%89tranger) and converted from pdf to text files.
+The book in original language (French) was downloaded from this [website](http://www.bouquineux.com/index.php?telecharger=380&Camus-L_%C3%89tranger) and converted from pdf to [text files](https://github.com/ornwipa/etranger_word_cloud/blob/master/text/Camus-L_Etranger.txt).

 Some of the **natural language processing** techniques were employed to create the word clouds.
 This includes:
 - text mining and re-constructing paragraphs